 Differential Scanning Calorimetry (DSC)

 Differential Scanning Calorimetry (DSC) is a powerful thermal analytical tool that performs quantitative calorimetric measurements on solid, liquid or semisolid samples.
+DSC is typically used to determine AF transformation temperature of nitinol.
 The DSC measures the quantity of heat that flows into or out of the sample using temperature sensors which are positioned in the heating block of a “heat flux” type DSC.
 A temperature program is applied to a sample and an inert reference material in the DSC cell and the sensors measure the temperature difference between them.
 When the sample undergoes a thermal process that evolves heat, such as crystallization, the DSC plot shows an increase in heat flow.
 This is indicative of an exothermic event because the temperature registered by the sample sensor is higher than that sensed for the reference.
 If the sample undergoes a thermal event that causes it to absorb more heat than the reference does (such as melting), the DSC plot shows a decrease in heat flow.
 This is called an endotherm and, in this case, the temperature sensor measures a lower temperature for the sample compared to the reference.

 A typical DSC scan involves heating the sample at a controlled steady rate, such as 10°C per minute, and monitoring the heat flow to characterize the phase transitions and/or cure reactions as a function of increasing temperature.
 More involved studies utilize multiple heating and/or cooling ramps, as well as isothermal hold segments.
 EAG Laboratories also offers a temperature modulation technique (Modulated DSC), which is capable of measuring weak transitions and separating overlapping thermal events.